Old Dominion University

 Welcome!

-This is a selection of images of my research on parasitic plants, the genus Isoetes, teaching, and plants of the Bible and Quran.
+This is a collection of images from our work on parasitic plants, longleaf pine, the genus Isoetes, Middle East flora, plants of the Bible and Qur'an, and the strangest plant in the world (Hydnora species).

 Collecting Striga in Burkina Faso Collecting Striga in Burkina Faso.
 This was so long ago the country was then known as Haute Volta and I had black hair!
 The majority of my research efforts over the past three decades has been with parasitic angiosperms, particularly those which cause damage in the African Sahel and the Middle East